FOLA

 Transforming K-12 education, the DiscoTest initiative

 In this module, we consider the state of K-12 education in light of what we have learned in Parts 1 & 2.
-We will examine DiscoTests, which are Lectica’s K-12 assessments.
+We will examine DiscoTests, which were Lectica’s original K-12 assessments.
 We consider how the right tests can help shape institutional cultures to promote optimal development and appropriate educational practice.

 Guiding questions